Planet of Twins

 System I built

-• Dual-character control: The player moves both twins together and switches which one is active for abilities.
+• Dual-character control: One player moves both twins together, Kai on the dark-energy side and Lyra on the soul-light side, and switches which one is selected for abilities while the other mirrors the movement.
 I built the input layer, the selection system, and the mirrored-movement handling so two characters read as one connected unit.

-• Proximity-based shared health: Both twins draw from a single health pool, and the distance between them drains it on a tuned curve.
+• Proximity-based shared health: Both twins draw from a single health pool, and the distance between them drains it on a tuned curve, full when close and gone when far apart.
 This is the tension the whole game runs on, so I built the distance calculation, the drain zones, and the upgrade-aware modifiers from the ground up.

 • Enemy AI: A Hybrid Brain Per Enemy